Friday, February 05, 2016

 plant dyed linen, procion dyed velvet, white silk-wool gauze, red button thread and red silk embroidery floss around the edges.

-Yin Yin was juried into Visions which opens in San Diego in September 2014.
-There will be a catalogue published.
+Yin Yin was juried into Visions in San Diego 2014.
+It won the Friends of Fiber art award.
+A catalogue was published.

 Friday, May 16, 2014

 The central square is layered painted and overdyed silk on dyed cotton velvet.
 The surrounding borders are silk, embroidered and quilted at the same time with silk threads.

 Exhibited as part of Quilt National 2011 at the Dairy Barn in Athens Ohio.
 Cross My Heart was part of the touring exhibition of Quilt National and was shown across the USA and also went to France to be part of the Carrefour in 2013.

 Purchased on opening day of Quilt National, this quilt is now in private collection.

 Re-purposed vintage wool blankets, vintage lace doilies, linen damask table linens, and new silk.
 Completely worked by hand with hand embroidery, layering methods, and hand quilted.
 2013, 92" x 92"

 The titles of the four panels refer to the nurturing of our environment and memory.
 The vintage fabrics in all of the panels refer to domestic ritual.

 The panels are intended to be hung in the sanctuary of the Little Current United Church in 2014.
 They are united by the circle in square imagery and by the use of white, a celebratory liturgical colour.

 Photos of the four panels were taken by Klaus Rossler while the exhibition entitled Mended World was installed in the Thunder Bay Art Gallery september 13 - october 27, 2012.